acrlakshman/profileio/docs/docs/introduction.md

 :::note

-Due to the wide use of [JSON Resume](https://jsonresume.org/) schema, [ProfileIO]'s adopted and extended it in YAML format.
+Due to the wide use of [JSON Resume](https://jsonresume.org/) schema, [ProfileIO] adopted it in YAML format and extended it.

 :::